blockchain/api-v1-client-ruby/docs/blockexplorer.md

 # Block explorer functionality

-Initialize an instance of the block explorer class.
+Initialize an instance of the block explorer class:

 ```ruby
 require 'blockchain'